 That means fewer options and in some cases, no options at all when Australians want to stream a TV show, play a video game or listen to music.
 The lack of choice can lead to increased piracy of copyrighted material.
 In December 2016, a federal court in Australia ordered internet service providers to block BitTorrent tracker sites including ThePirateBay, Torrentz, TorrentHound, IsoHunt and SolarMovie.

-This unfortunate reality is compounded by the country’s less-than-stellar data retention laws.
-Australian telecom companies are required to monitor and record customers metadata, including information about their phone calls, texts, emails, and location.
+This unfortunate reality is compounded by the country’s less-than-stellar user data retention laws.
+Australian telecom companies are required to monitor and record customers’ metadata, including information about their phone calls, texts, emails, and geolocation.
 This includes Internet Service Providers which the government requires to collect data on their customers.

 The VPNs in this list also have servers with Australian IP addresses so you can connect to your favorite Aussie TV when abroad in addition to accessing geo-locked content (like US Netflix or BBC) from inside Australia.

 We narrowed down our list of the best VPNs for Australia based on the following criteria:

 - Capable of unblocking Netflix and other streaming services